thehelvijs/nRF24L01-avr-bareminimum/README.md

-# Lightweight library for nRF24L01/nRF24L01+ running on AVR architecture (with optional STDIO_UART)
+# Lightweight library for nRF24L01/nRF24L01+ running on AVR architecture (with optional UART)

 Bare minimum software developed for nRF24L01/nRF24L01+ RF chip.
 Software was tested on ATmega328P and ATmega328PB (PB needs few changes in SPI).
 Can be easily ported to any MCU by adjusting SPI library.